 Sinus Infection Treatment Clinic in Palm Bay, FL

 Sinusitis is a frequent disorder that occurs when the sinus membranes get inflamed.
 It is most often caused by a viral infection and typically resolves within two or three weeks.
-If you have prolong cold or fever its the symptom of sinus infection, then its time to visit Restore Health Urgent Care.
+If you have a prolonged cold or fever that is a symptom of a sinus infection, then it’s time to visit Restore Health Urgent Care.
 Our trained medical staff offers treatment for sinus infections.
 For more information contact us or schedule an appointment online.
 We are conveniently located at 1840 Eldron Blvd SE.
 Suite 1 Palm Bay, FL 32909.

 When that cold you have lingers longer than you expected, you may start wondering if that sneezing, coughing and runny nose has turned into a sinus infection.
 So how do you know the difference?